yamavol/greload/README.md

 # greload

 greload is a reverse-proxy for HTML live-reloading.
-The program intercepts your http request and injects a script to the HTML response.
-When local files is modified, the page automatically reloads.
+The program intercepts your http request and injects a script in the HTML response.
+When local files are modified, the page automatically reloads.

 ## usage